joshnguyentoronto/project-sharing-app/README.md

 1. Everyone can come and use our app without having to login as a new user.
 However, in order to use all the features, we recommend user to log in or sign up.
 2. Inside the home page, we can see all other's people projects
-3. We can find the specific project by their tools, languages, author name, ect.
+3. We can find the specific project by their tools, languages, and author name, ect.
-4. We can view the detail of the project, Like, Save, see info, and Comment on it.
+4. We can view the detail of the project, like, save, see info, and comment on it.
 5. We can also view other user page as well to see if they have more cool projects to see.
 6. If we want to send a message to our friends, to an author of the project that we like or to make more friend, we can now send the message to them directly in realtime.
 6. If we want to share a project, we can go to upload page and create a project easily as we have all instruction for each field.